casper-ecosystem/cep-78-enhanced-nft/README.md

 #### Burning an NFT

 Below is an example of a `casper-client` command that uses the `burn` function to burn an NFT within a CEP-78 collection.
-If this command is used, the NFT in question will no longer be accessibly by anyone.
+If this command is used, the NFT in question will no longer be accessible by anyone.

 * `casper-client put-deploy -n http://localhost:11101/rpc --chain-name "casper-net-1" --payment-amount 500000000000 -k ~/casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem`